yeonnnee/COSMOS/README.md

 :four: _Weather_

-Get mars weather information from the NASA's open Api, It provides per-Sol summary data for each of the last seven available Sols (Martian Days).
+Get mars weather information from the NASA's open Api, It provides per-Sol summary data for each of the last seven available Sols (Martian Days, _Day on Mars_).

 I Found that sometimes data is empty, so that I created example data just in case.